chatsagnik/Abeyance/README.md

 Creating a Directed Graph representing the State Diagram
 --------------------------------------------------------

-The function $populateDiagram()$ basically does a depth first population of the state diagram.
+The function **populateDiagram()** basically does a depth first population of the state diagram.
 It takes each node as it is created, and computes every possible child node (and the edges to these child nodes).
 Later the function is recursively called for every child node if they have not been populated earlier.\
 \
-While each node is being thus populated, we are simulataneously constructing an Adjacency List representation of the Directed Graph which the State Diagram ultimately represents.\
+While each node is being thus populated, I simulataneously construct an Adjacency List representation of the Directed Graph which the State Diagram ultimately represents.\
 \
 **function $populateDiagram()$**\